peterwilliams97/aoc/CRITIQUE.md

 - Lack of comments and docstrings explaining the purpose and functionality of some functions.
 - Potential performance issues for large programs or input sizes due to the recursive nature of the `dfs` function.
 - Limited error handling and input validation.
-- Hardcoded constants (e.g. `MAX_ITERATIONS`, `INVALID_OUTPUT`) that could be made more configurable.

 **Issues**:
 - In `dfs`: The recursive approach could lead to stack overflow for very large programs or input sizes.
-- In `execute_program`: The loop condition could be optimized to avoid unnecessary iterations.
+- In `execute_program`: The loop termination condition (`iterations > 1000`) is hardcoded and may not be suitable for all inputs.

 ### Day 18: [aoc2024-day18.py](aoc2024-day18.py)

-**Score**: 7/10
+**Score**: 8/10

 **Strengths**:
 - Well-structured code with separate functions for different tasks
+- Efficient implementation of the Uniform Cost Search algorithm using a priority queue
-- Good use of Python data structures (lists, sets) and built-in functions (heapq)
+- Effective use of Python data structures (lists, sets) and built-in functions
-- Efficient implementation of the Uniform Cost Search algorithm
-- Handles both Part 1 and Part 2 of the problem
+- Clear separation of concerns between the main problem-solving logic and helper functions
-- Includes test cases and examples for verification
+- Inclusion of test cases and examples for verifying the correctness of the solution

 **Weaknesses**:
+- Lack of comments and docstrings explaining the purpose and functionality of some functions
+- Potential performance issues for larger grids or more byte positions due to the recursive path reconstruction
 - Limited error handling and input validation
-- Lack of comments explaining the algorithm and key functions
-- Potential performance issues for larger grids or more falling bytes
-- Hardcoded grid dimensions and maximum number of bytes

 **Issues**:
-- In solve_grid: The reconstruction of the path using reconstruct_path() could be inefficient for very long paths due to the recursive approach.
+- In `reconstruct_path`: The recursive approach could lead to stack overflow for very long paths.
-- In part2: The approach of creating a copy of the grid for each falling byte could be memory-intensive for larger grids or more falling bytes.
+- In `solve_grid`: The path reconstruction process could be inefficient for large grids or long paths.

 ### Day 19: [aoc2024-day19.py](aoc2024-day19.py)